ruslanadilgereev/firebase_flutter_agent/README.md

 ## `_archive`

 Projects can be moved here when they're no longer useful.
-This is purely cosmetic, and really only signals to readers that we no longer care about this code.
+This is purely cosmetic, and really only signals to readers that you no longer care about this code.